verhagen/activity-tracker-notebook/src/documentation/activity.md

 Once all kind of activities are written down, answers to certain questions can be found, like:

-- How much time has been spent on cooking or study this week / month / semester / etc
+- How much time has been spent on cooking or studying this week / month / semester / etc
 - How much time did it take to read the book *The Mythical Man-Month* (so far).
   If additional information would be available about which chapters are in the book, one can even make an progress indication.
 Or maybe even make an estimate how much time it probably will take to finish reading the book.